-- 151. Respondent must create and retain the following business records: - a.
-All documents and records necessary to demonstrate full compliance with the Compliance Plan, Redress Plan, and each provision of this Consent Order, including all submissions to the Bureau; - b.
+- 152. Respondent must create and retain the following business records: - a.
+All documents and records necessary to demonstrate full compliance with the Compliance Plan, Redress Plan, and each provision of this Amended Consent Order, including all submissions to the Bureau; - b.
 All documents and records pertaining to the Redress Plan, described in Section VIII above; - c.
 Copies of all training materials, Advertisements, websites, and other marketing materials, including any such materials used by a third-party on Respondent's behalf, along with records sufficient to demonstrate the dates and locations in which such materials were in use; - d.
-Templates of all prepayment and remittance disclosures, receipts, and combined disclosures, along with records sufficient to demonstrate the dates and locations in which each template was in use and the number of consumers who received each template, for remittance transfers; and determinations of error or non-error under the Remittance Rule, and any responses to those notices, complaints or requests, along with records sufficient to demonstrate the dates thereof. - 152.
-All documents and records must be maintained in their original electronic format.
-Data must be centralized, and maintained in such a way that access, retrieval, auditing and production are not hindered. - 153.
-Respondent must make the documents identified in Paragraph 151 available to the Bureau upon the Bureau's request.
+Templates of all prepayment and remittance disclosures, receipts, and combined disclosures, along with records sufficient to demonstrate the dates and locations in which each template was in use and the number of consumers who received each template, for remittance transfers; and - e.
+All consumer complaints, Notices of Error, and refund requests determinations of error or non-error under the Remittance Rule, and any responses to those notices, complaints or requests, along with records sufficient to demonstrate the dates thereof.